Aurora Luxury Neighbourhood

 Review renovation history carefully.

-Mature luxury homes can vary widely in update quality.
-Kitchens, bathrooms, windows, roofs, mechanical systems, exterior materials, landscaping, and floor-plan function should all be reviewed before making decisions.
+Mature executive homes can vary widely in update quality.
+Kitchens, bathrooms, windows, roofs, mechanical systems, exterior materials, landscaping, and floor-plan function should all be reviewed before decisions are made.

 3